MCT-master/mct-master.github.io/_authors/ninojakeli.md

 ---
-name: Christian Thobroe Anda
+name: Nino Jakeli
-title: Christian Thobroe Anda
+title: Nino Jakeli
 excerpt: All blog posts authored by this student
 exclude:
 ---